 No Hoof – No Horse!

-Since 1973, Mr. George Goode has owned and operated The Tucson School of Horseshoeing, earning the distinction of master farrier and a reputation through the United States as well as abroad as a superior trainer in horse anatomy and physiology; blacksmithing; equine nutrition and the numerous specialized showing techniques involved with the continuing care of horses’ hooves, feet and legs.
+Mr. George Goode owned and operated The Tucson School of Horseshoeing for 46 years, earning the distinction of master farrier and a reputation throughout the United States as well as abroad as a superior trainer in horse anatomy and physiology; blacksmithing; equine nutrition and the numerous specialized showing techniques involved with the continuing care of horses’ hooves, feet and legs.
 In his many years of training others, Mr. Goode has had the privilege of working with and training individuals representing numerous Native American tribes throughout Arizona.
 In addition, having married a member of the Tohono O’odham Nation and rearing his four children on the reservation in Tucson, Mr. Goode has come to know firsthand the vital role of horses in sustaining the livelihood of Native Americans both on and off the reservation.
-He has also come to understand the extent of preventable health problems and deaths among horses caused by tribal members’ lack of farrier training.
-For these reasons, the Native American Horse Education Foundation was established as a federally authorized 501 (c)3 non-profit, dedicated to improving the lives of Native Americans and the welfare of their horses.
+He has also come to understand the extent of preventable health problems and deaths among horses caused by tribal members lack of farrier training.
+For these reasons, the Native American Horse Education Foundation was established as a federally authorized 501 (c) 3 non-profit, dedicated to improving the lives of Native Americans and the welfare of their horses.

-Unfortunately, not long after Mr. Goode filed all the necessary paperwork, tragedy struck his family.
-Since 2006, Mr. Goode has gone through the loss of all three of his sons and the unexpected diagnosis of Alzheimers in his wife of 40 years, for whom he is her primary caregiver.
-The passion to pursue his dream and the Native American Horse Education Foundation has never been lost and he is finally able to devote the time necessary to make this dream a reality.
+Unfortunately, not long after Mr. Goode filled all the necessary paperwork, tragedy struck his family.
+Since 2006, Mr. Goode has gone through the loss of all three of his sons and the unexpected diagnosis of Alzheimer’s in his wife of 40 years, for whom he is her primary care giver.
+The passion to pursue his dream and the Native American Horse Education Foundation has never been lost and he has moved on from Tucson School of Horseshoeing to be able to devote his time to NAHEF.